What is Music Therapy?

 Referrals are made through any staff member on the team (nurses, physicians, Child Life specialists and more) and can be requested by families.

-Currently, our music therapy team provides services from 8 a.m. until 4:30 p.m., Monday through Friday.
+Currently, our music therapy team provides services between the hours of 7 a.m. and 5:30 p.m., Monday through Friday.

 History of Music Therapy at Johns Hopkins All Children's Hospital

 Music therapy has been a part of the interdisciplinary team at Johns Hopkins All Children’s Hospital since 1993.
-Through generous donations and funding by community members throughout the years, music therapy has existed as a full-time program in collaboration with the Child Life Department.
+Through generous donations and funding by community members throughout the years, music therapy has existed as a full-time program in collaboration with the Patient and Family Centered Care Division.
 Johns Hopkins All Children’s Hospital has also served as a national roster clinical training site for music therapy interns and has resulted in the training of numerous music therapists.
 Since the inception of the music therapy program at Johns Hopkins All Children’s Hospital, more than 22,000 patient interactions have occurred within music therapy.